DemerNkardaz/Pickr-Customs/README.md

 #

 #### Color Copy
-This is mini-additional make you able to copy color from pallete with selected color mode (HEXA/RGA/HSVA/HSLA) to the clipboard.
+This is mini-addition make you able to copy color from pallete with selected color mode (HEXA/RGA/HSVA/HSLA) to the clipboard on double-click to swatch.
 <details>
   <summary>See</summary>
 <p align="center">